Rowan Coultas

-Rowan Coultas (born 21 June 1997) is a British snowboarder.
-He competed in the 2018 Winter Olympics but failed to make the finals in the slopestyle discipline by only half a point and came 18th.
+Rowan Coultas (born 21 June 1997) is a British snowboarder on Team GB.
+He represented Great Britain in the 2018 Winter Olympics in Big Air and came 17th.

-What started with a Christmas present of a snowboard lesson in 2009 has now become a profession for Rowan Coultas, culminating in him becoming an Olympian.
+What started with a Christmas present of a snowboard lesson in 2009 lead him to an impressive professional career, joining Team GB at only 13 years old and lead him to becoming an Olympian.

-A fan of skating and surfing when away from the snow, Coultas made his World Cup debut in February 2015 at the Park City slopestyle – finishing 13th.